Yep I said what I said. This is a topic that drives me mad.

 As an academic, you can be committed to both teaching and research without compromising one for the other.
 In fact, when managed properly, these roles can complement each other, and research-informed teaching can benefit both the students and the academic’s career.

-The Real Challenge: Efficiency, Not Morality
+The Real Challenge: TRAINING, Not Morality

 Efficient teaching means focusing on student outcomes and their intellectual growth rather than obsessing over the amount of time spent preparing.
-The same applies to research.
-Effective research doesn’t require working endlessly without breaks; it requires structured and focused effort.